 - Greater control over who can go where

 - The ability to prevent strangers from entering buildings

 For property managers, the most significant benefit is fast ROI – often in under three years.

 For example, a typical investment in a smart lock is approximately $200.
 With a smart lock, creating/revoking an electronic key is as fast and easy as pushing a button.
 Smart locks can also be used to issue temporary access for maintenance staff.
 Conversely, it costs between $20 and $50 to rekey a door each time a tenant turns over, plus the time involved from your property staff.

 3. One mobile app

-As the number of PropTech amenities continues to grow, so too does the number of mobile apps needed to use them.
-The issue is that as you incorporate more of these amenities into your property, your residents will soon find themselves using a multitude of apps daily.
-This can detract from the seamless living experience you are trying to create.
+As the number of proptech amenities continues to grow, so too does the number of mobile apps needed to use them.
+The issue is that as you incorporate more of these amenities into your property, your residents will soon find themselves using several apps daily.
+This may not appeal to millennials and possibly detracts from the seamless living experience you are trying to create.

 Vendors such as Mobile Doorman and Entrata are working to solve this headache.
 They have created all-in-one mobile solutions that allow your residents to interact with your property from a single app.
 Residents can pay their rent, open doors, and even schedule maintenance all from one app.
 Property managers get custom branding, the ability to communicate with residents as a group or individual, and engagement analytics.

-And since these apps maintain an open API, they integrate with ButterflyMX, allowing residents to receive video calls and send virtual keys without ever leaving the building app.
-This further consolidates your residents’ living experience from too many PropTech apps into one.
+And since these apps maintain an open API, they integrate with other proptech solutions.
+For example, if you integrate your smart locks with your video intercom system, your residents can unlock the building’s front door and their own apartment door from the same app.
+This further consolidates your residents’ living experience from too many proptech apps into one.